Baptouuuu/IndexedDB.js/README.md

 IndexedDB.js
 ============

+#This repository is no longer maintained, it's now integrated to the [Sy](http://github.com/Baptouuuu/Sy) framework

 IndexedDB.js let's you manipulate easily this database in your application.
 Before using it, make sure it's working properly on your targeted browsers.

 It has been tested with Chrome 21+ and Firefox 15+.